 Claim Compensation for An Arm Injury with Our Specialist Solicitors

-By Martin James.
-Last Updated 25th February 2021.
+By Brett Williams.
+Last Updated 16th July 2021.
 Welcome to this guide discussing arm injury claims in greater length.
 On this page, you will find a full guide to the legal process of making an arm injury claim for accidents in a public place or at work.
 If you have recently suffered any form of an arm injury caused by an accident that was not your fault, you may be able to claim compensation, and this guide will help you learn how.

 You may decide that you do not have enough spare time to read all of this guide.
-If this is the case, you can call Accident Claims UK on 0800 073 8801, and we will happily talk you through the process of starting arm injury claims.
+If this is the case, you can call Accident Claims UK on 0800 073 8801, and we will happily talk you through the process of starting a compensation claim for an arm injury.
 More importantly, we will offer free legal advice and help you with your case.

 Select a Section: